-The compensation of Mr. Rodriguez, our Chief Operating Officer, in 2013 was primarily determined by an agreement when he was appointed on January 3, 2011 (the "Rodriguez Agreement").
+The compensation of Mr. Rodriguez, our Chief Operating Officer, in 2014 was primarily determined by an agreement when he was appointed on January 3, 2011.

 Base Salary.
 Mr. Rodriguez's base salary was set at \$300,000 in April of 2011.
-The Compensation Committee did not increase Mr. Rodriguez's base salary in 2013.
+The Compensation Committee did not increase Mr. Rodriguez's base salary in 2014.

 Bonus.
-In 2013, Mr. Rodriguez received a discretionary performance bonus of \$100,000.
+In 2014, Mr. Rodriguez did not receive a discretionary performance bonus.